jgaines42/Packing-Fraction-of-Proteins/READ_ME_VOR.txt

 3. tasklist.sh and process.sh will be rewritten every time you run the script

+Variables:
+c1_folder: folder on the cluster with code. ex: /Users/folder1/
+c2_folder: folder on the cluster with PDB files. ex: /Users/folder2/
+folder1: local folder containing PDB files. ex: /Users/folder3/
+X: number of PDBS to run
+pdb_list.txt: list of PDBS ids. should be stored in same folder as local code

 Steps to set up locally (and then run on cluster):

 For initial run:
 1. Install Tesselation package (https://github.com/wackywendell/tess/blob/master/README.rst)
 	pip install --user tess
+2. Transfer volume_10to8_regular_quadrants.cxx to c1_folder on the cluster.
+Compile:
+	g++ volume_10to8_regular_quadrants.cxx -o vor

 For all runs, local tasks:
 1. Download PDB files to folder1